top of page

 BIO

-Alexandra Teague's first book of poetry, Mortal Geography, (Persea 2010) won the 2009 Lexi Rudnitsky Prize and the 2010 California Book Award Gold Medal for Poetry.
-Her second book, The Wise and Foolish Builders, was written and researched in part thanks to a 2011 NEA fellowship, and published by Persea in 2015.
 Her first novel, The Principles Behind Flotation, was published by Skyhorse in 2017, and came out in paperback in 2019.
 She is also, with Brian Clements and Dean Rader, editor of the anthology Bullets into Bells: Poets & Citizens Respond to Gun Violence (Beacon 2017), and, with Elizabeth Bradfield and Miller Oberman, of the anthology Broadsided Press: Fifteen Years of Poetic and Artistic Collaboration (Provincetown Arts Press 2022).
-Her third book of poetry, Or What We'll Call Desire, was published by Persea in August 2019.
-Oregon State University will be publishing her newest book, Spinning Tea Cups: A Mythical American Memoir, in Fall 2023.

 Contact